Woutitit/woutitit.github.io/articles/how-to-hard-hit-edm.md

 Now, next to upper harmonics, this space will actually mostly be dominated by the drums and percussion.
 The core of it is really the claps, snares and hats, those have a shitton of overtones and very broad in the highs of the spectrum too.
 Therefore, if you don't have enough of those and/or not consistent and/or too quiet, you may not achieve a thick consistent high-end in "normal" genres.

 Now I say normal genres and that's where I mean genres with normal timbres (and maybe mostly real instruments) and aren't meant to be (as hard-hitting).
-Like, your tonal stuff will the ranges up there but it will not be thick and far from enough to fill so you'll need some extra help from mostly drums and percussion to fill more stuff up there (if needed/want to).
+Like, your tonal stuff will kind of hit the ranges up there but it will not be thick and far from enough to fill that range up so you'll need some extra help from mostly drums and percussion to fill more stuff up there (if needed/want to).

 *Intermezzo: So what you might see is that in "normal" genres you may have a loud piano and then some very simple drum loop in the back.
 When inspecting in SPAN you'll see the mid range gets dominated and there is very little high-end and when soloing the high to very high-end you can even hear tonal stuff (upper harmonics of the tonal stuff).
 And that's because the top-end isn't dense enough and not even (much) louder than the upper harmonics of the piano.
 Now, note that this may be totally fine for the section/song/genre but understand that with this configuration you'll not get that hard-hitting EDM high-end.*